What is the difference between prepaid funerals, funeral bonds and funeral insurance?

 The three options at a glance

-Prepaid funeral plan: You choose and pay for a specific funeral service now, at today's prices, with a nominated provider.
-When the time comes, your family receives that service with no further payment (assuming nothing is added beyond the contract).
+You choose and pay for a specific funeral service now, at today's prices.
+Your family receives that service later with no further payment, assuming nothing is added beyond the contract.

-Funeral insurance: You pay ongoing monthly premiums to an insurer.
-On your death, the insurer pays a lump sum (typically $5,000 to $15,000) to your nominated beneficiary.
-This is the product that consumer advocates consistently warn against.
+You pay ongoing monthly premiums to an insurer, who pays a lump sum to your nominated beneficiary on your death.
+This is the product consumer advocates consistently warn against.

 Prepaid funeral plans